Skip to main content

 Hathora monitors two live fleet metrics to dynamically scale bare metal and cloud capacity in each region:

-You can monitor these metrics up to 7 days back for each region in the Fleet tab:
+Monitor these metrics up to 7 days back for each region in the Fleet tab:

 tip